mlflow/mlflow/docs/source/llms/transformers/index.rst

 Getting Started with the MLflow Transformers Flavor - Tutorials and Guides
 --------------------------------------------------------------------------

-Below, you will find a number of guides that focus on different use cases (`tasks`) using `transformers`  that leverage MLflow's
-APIs for tracking and inference capabilities.
+Below, you will find a number of guides that focus on different use cases using `transformers`  that leverage MLflow's APIs for tracking and inference capabilities.

 .. toctree::